 The problems with the Testimonium Flavianum are as follows:

-- Josephus didn’t believe that Jesus was the Christ, at best, he was simply reporting on the Gospels and Christian legends.
+- Josephus didn’t think that Jesus was the Christ.
+At best, he was simply reporting on the Gospels and Christian legends.

-- His Jewish Antiquities, which now has these mentions, wasn’t written until the 90’s CE, 60 years after Jesus supposedly died.
+- His Jewish Antiquities, which now has these references, wasn’t compiled until the 90’s CE, 60 years after Jesus was supposedly deceased.

-- His Jewish War, written 20 years earlier, conspicuously lacks any mention of Jesus or Christianity.
+- His Jewish War, written 20 years earlier, does not mention Jesus or Christianity.

-- Experts have long suspected that both his references to Jesus were inserted over 150 years after he wrote.
+- Experts have long believed that both his references to Jesus were inserted over 150 years after he wrote.

-- The entry experts have now confirmed that this is not what he ever wrote; it is definitely a forgery.
+- The entry experts have now reiterated that this is not what he ever wrote; it is definitely a fabrication.

 - There is no evidence he ever wrote anything there about Jesus or Christianity.

-- There is evidence the short entry did not originally refer to Jesus Christ but was accidentally edited to.
+- There is evidence the short entry did not originally refer to Jesus but was inadvertently edited to.